 A new photo of an Electric Quick Canoe by Joe Koenicke – click his name for more Quick Canoe Adventures.
 It is an easy to build plywood cargo canoe.

-Detailed Plan $30 Click on your nearest agent in menu on left or see them listed here – this is a new plan so might not be up on all their websites yet, email them if you don’t see the plan.
+Detailed Plan $30 Click on your nearest agent in menu on left or see them listed See menu at the top of the page – this is a new plan so might not be up on all their websites yet, email them if you don’t see the plan.
 For a paddling canoe see the Quick Canoe here

 It is amazing how things fit together sometimes.
 Mixing one of my Quick Canoes with an electric trolling motor.